icann/icann-rdap/icann-rdap-cli/README.md

 RDAP is standard of the [IETF](https://ietf.org/), and extensions to RDAP are a current work activity of the IETF's [REGEXT working group](https://datatracker.ietf.org/wg/regext/documents/).
 More information on ICANN's role in RDAP can be found [here](https://www.icann.org/rdap).
+General information on RDAP can be found [here](https://rdap.rcode3.com/).

 Installing the RDAP Client
 --------------------------